PrathmeshGawade19/LeetMetric/README.md

 # LeetMetric

 LeetMetric is a simple yet effective web application that fetches LeetCode user statistics and displays them in an easy-to-read format.
-It provides an overview of solved problems categorized into Easy, Medium, and Hard difficulties.
+It provides an overview of solved problems and submissions categorized into Easy, Medium, and Hard difficulties.

 ## 🚀 Features
 - Fetches user data from LeetCode.